The best NOW TV shows (October 2022): the best Sky series in one place

-Here are the best shows to watch on NOW TV, right now.
+Here are the best shows to watch on NOW right now.
 Upvote your favourite.

 Best NOW TV shows